Run Your Own Bull Put Spreads Backtest [Data-Driven Option Strategy]

 The Trading Edge You Can Obtain with Bull Put Spreads Analysis

-The Trading Edge
+Trading Options with an Edge

 When you consider past performance with bull put spreads, you gain a significant advantage.
 Let’s say you find a bull put spread that will be profitable in case the underlying stock does not drop by 5% within the next two weeks.